For Road Conditions Information, visit the Road Conditions page in the main menu above.

 Special Note

-If, when, and how rides are scheduled & conducted is up to ride coordinators and leaders.
-All participants need to respect safety guidelines and suggestions that the leader/coordinator and Club provide.
+If, when, and how rides are scheduled & conducted is up to the ride leaders.
+All participants need to respect safety guidelines and suggestions that the leader and Club provide.
 All participants need to be responsible for their own safety and the safety of others.
 Anyone uncomfortable with group riding under these circumstances should not participate in Club rides.

 spinonsundays@mwvbicyclingclub.org